the truth to power INTERVIEWS

 "Who has the power is an interesting question.
 Sometimes we sit on both sides.
 In politics the oppressed often have to fight for the right to simply say what they are experiencing, and in personal relationships that artificial barrier is also in place.
 So if you have an approach to allowing the conversation to happen, then the chances of change occurring are much higher."

-“I tell stories of people talking to each other, but underneath, even the most ridiculous things have to come from a position of truth, so anything I write, even the most over the top sitcoms like 'Gimme Gimme Gimme', have got to be truthful.
+“I tell stories of people talking to each other from a position of truth, so anything I write, even the most over the top sitcoms like 'Gimme Gimme Gimme', have got to be truthful.
 I wrote ‘Beautiful Thing’ as a comedy, based on a truth, as that was the strongest way of showing people what life was like to people in power."

 "One of the things I love about your ‘Truth to Power Café’ is the way it challenges the notion of who can take the stage and speak, and who is allowed a voice.
 Power manifests itself in many ways and to hold that power to account is to keep questioning it and the structures that keep privilege in place.
 It’s the same mechanism whether it’s politicians or those who run our theatre institutions."